Woman with basket on head selling fruit and vegetables door to door in Granada Nicaragua

 Central Park of Granada Nicaragua

 In March 2020 we crossed the border from Honduras into Nicaragua.
 This was part of a year long adventure around the world.
-Little did we know that for the rest of 2020 the world would still be effectively shut down due to Covid and that we’d still be living in Nicaragua!
+Little did we know that a few weeks later the world would shut down due to the Covid pandemic, borders would close and we’d be living Nicaragua!
+If you want to know more about how we reached our decision to ride out the pandemic here, watch our travelling in Covid video.

 10 Most Surprising Things About Living in Nicaragua